 Over the last decade, Tom has worked extensively on the financial and economic impact of eHealth and mHealth.
 He has completed 60 socio-economic eHealth evaluations in 20 countries in Europe, Africa and South America.
-His current evaluations address the socio-economic impact of Semantic Interoperability (SIOp) across Europe for the EC project Semantic Health Net.
+A recent evaluation addresses the socio-economic impact of Semantic Interoperability (SIOp) across Europe for the EC project Semantic Health Net.

 Tom is a lead developer of an mHealth economic and financial evaluation guide, a collaboration between the African Centre for eHealth Excellence and John's Hopkins School of Public Health.
 It applies recognised socio-economic assessment and evaluation standards to mHealth.

 He specialises in projects that need expertise in healthcare and eHealth business models and financing and economic evaluation, especially in innovative settings.
 He created the original eHealth Impact (eHI) model, and was part of the team that developed and applied the eHI and its' subsequent upgrades used in EC Information Society and Media projects.
 The EC Information and Media Society projects on eHealth IMPACT, Financing eHealth, EHR Impact studies, Procuring eHealth and Semantic Health commissioned by DG INFSO, are some of Tom's significant projects.
 He also uses economic and financial models to select options for change in the delivery of healthcare.

 Since 2008, Tom has been an eHealth consultant for the Commonwealth Secretariat and has supported the Health Ministries of 21 low and medium income African and South Asian countries to develop their eHealth policies and strategies.
 He supported the initial stages of Kenya's capacity building for its eHealth Strategy launched in August 2011, with regulation and legal issues as one of the core themes.
 He was part of the team for ESA's eHSA Study of eHealth Regulatory Aspects.